-For more than three decades, Lisa Wilkinson has blazed an unprecedented trail through the Australian media landscape, initially in publishing, then on radio and now in television and online.
-In every forum she has achieved extraordinary success and earned widespread respect.
+For more than three decades, Lisa Wilkinson has blazed an unprecedented trail through the Australian media landscape.
+Initially in publishing, then onto radio and now in television and online, in every forum Lisa has achieved extraordinary success and earned widespread respect.

-So highly is Lisa regarded throughout the Australian media industry, in the 2016 Australia Day Honours she was appointed a Member of the Order of Australia (AM) for her significant service to the print and broadcast media, as a journalist and presenter, and to a range of youth and women’s health groups.
+Lisa is very highly regarded throughout the Australian media industry.
+In the 2016 Australia Day Honours list, she was appointed a Member of the Order of Australia (AM) for her significant service to the print and broadcast media, as a journalist and presenter, and to a range of youth and women’s health groups.

 Lisa’s media career got off to an astonishing start when she became the youngest ever editor of a national magazine – young women’s title Dolly – at the tender age of just 21.
 Four years later, after almost tripling the circulation, Lisa was head-hunted by the late Kerry Packer, who offered her the editorship of the iconic Cleo magazine.
 Over the next decade, Lisa guided the magazine to new circulation highs, making it the No.1 selling women’s lifestyle magazine per capita in the world.

-With her skills then in demand internationally, Lisa set up her own magazine consultancy, whilst juggling three small children and her new role as radio host, working alongside some of the industry’s best, including Doug Mulray and Mike Carlton.
+With her skills demanded internationally, Lisa set up her own magazine consultancy, whilst juggling three small children and her new role as radio host, working alongside some of the industry’s best, including Doug Mulray and Mike Carlton.

 Apart from her diverse media skills, Lisa is also known as a mentor to young women.
 Under her special brand of guidance and training, there are now 21 women and men around the world who have gone on to become successful magazine editors themselves.
 Nicole Kidman, Miranda Kerr and Megan Gale can also thank Lisa for her talent-spotting skills and guidance, as she helped them on their way early in their careers.